bebop/poly/docs/library-hashing.md

 ## Generic Hashing

-`poly` also provides a generic hashing function and method wrapper for hashing sequences with arbitrary hashing functions that use the golang standard libraries' hash function interface.
+`poly` also provides a generic hashing function and method wrapper for hashing sequences with arbitrary hashing functions that use the golang standard library's hash function interface.
 Check out this switch statement in the [hash command source code](https://github.com/TimothyStiles/poly/blob/f51ec1c08820394d7cab89a5a4af92d9b803f0a4/commands.go#L261) to see all that `poly` provides in the command line utility alone.

 ```go
   // getting our example AnnotatedSequence struct